biohazard999/Xenial.Framework/docs/guide/source-generators-layout-builder-generator.md

 ### Property Trains

 In XAF you can define editors and criteria using the property train syntax by concatenation property names with a dot (for example `Person.Address.Country.CountryName`)
-In order to access those in a type safe fashion you can use the `[Xenial.XenialExpandMember("XXX")]` which helps generating additional code that defines a boundary which properties should be generated (this would generate a lot of unused code)
+In order to access those in a type safe fashion you can use the `[Xenial.XenialExpandMember("XXX")]` which helps generating additional code that defines a boundary which properties should be generated (this would otherwise generate a lot of unused code)

 ```cs
 [XenialExpandMember(Constants.Address1)]